lamdu/lamdu/doc/Sugar.md

 While it may be exciting to add many wonderful syntax-sugars, having too many of them means the user needs to learn more syntax forms.

-Therefore we try to add them only when we feel strongly that they add significant value.
-We've even held out on adding "if" syntax for a long time.